-APPROACH MATERIAL SELECTED FY2022 ISSUES OUTCOMES Looking after our team members and providing People development, 3.601 a safe and fulfilling work environment diversity and inclusion TRIFR representing a or 3.3% of Australian We support gender balance, and employment parity 4.2% improvement team members Advancing for Indigenous team members because diverse on FY2021 identify as Indigenous reconciliation teams perform better.
-Safe and fulfilling workplaces Australians, with Health, safety strengthen business productivity and performance and employment parity team member retention and engagement. and wellbeing regained in late 2021 Engaging fairly with our suppliers and Ethical sourcing 4,355 98% sourcing ethically and sustainably and human rights supplier sites in the of reportable breaches By sourcing products and services in a responsible, ethical sourcing were or are being program with 2,651 or sustainable way, we strengthen critical supplier remediated, improving relationships and support workers in our supply chain.
-61% monitored during conditions for workers Customers value our ethical approach. the year in our supply chain Supporting the communities in which Economic \$53.7m 45,000 and community in direct and indirect visitors to Ever contribution By being connected to and invested in our local Present: First Peoples contributions communities, we help them to succeed.
-Connected to community Art of Australia during and creative communities are more agile, inclusive and its presentation at the organisations, principally in Australia Art Gallery of Western and New Zealand Australia Anticipating the needs of our customers Product quality, 100m+ OnePass and delivering competitive goods and services safety and established to provide digital interactions standards Our businesses perform better when providing with customers members with customers with affordable, safe and reliable products each month with additional benefits and and services.
-By investing to ensure products and Data and cyber operations maintained convenience when services are safe, Wesfarmers builds confidence during COVID-related shopping with our security among customers which strengthens its businesses. retail businesses lockdown Taking care of the environment Circular economy 7.4% 69.6% Being nature and climate-aware builds resilience reduction in Scope 1 of operational waste and creates opportunities for our businesses. recovered and diverted and 2 market-based Managing resources responsibly resonates with Climate resilience emissions relative to from landfill FY2021, excluding the our team members and customers, reduces our environmental impact and enhances our reputation.
-Health division and ethics corporate conduct
+APPROACH TERIAL UES SELECTED FY202 OUTCOMES 2 Looking after our team members and providing a safe and fulfilling work environment We support gender balance, and employment parity for Indigenous team members because diverse teams perform better.
+Safe and fulfilling workplaces strengthen business productivity and performance and team member retention and engagement.
+People development, diversity and inclusion Advancing reconciliation Health, safety and wellbeing 9.2 TRIFR representing a 4.2% improvement on FY2021 3,601 or 3.3% of Australian team members identify as Indigenous Australians, with employment parity regained in late 2021 Engaging fairly with our suppliers and sourcing ethically and sustainably By sourcing products and services in a responsible, sustainable way, we strengthen critical supplier relationships and support workers in our supply chain.
+Customers value our ethical approach.
+Ethical sourcing and human rights 4,355 supplier sites in the ethical sourcing program with 2,651 or 61% monitored during the year 98% of reportable breaches were or are being remediated, improving conditions for workers in our supply chain Supporting the communities in which we operate By being connected to and invested in our local communities, we help them to succeed.
+Connected and creative communities are more agile, inclusive and innovative.
+M Economic and community contribution \$53.7m in direct and indirect contributions to community organisations, principally in Australia and New Zealand 45,000 visitors to Ever Present: First Peoples Art of Australia during its presentation at the Art Gallery of Western Australia Anticipating the needs of our customers and delivering competitive goods and services Our businesses perform better when providing customers with affordable, safe and reliable products and services.
+By investing to ensure products and services are safe, Wesfarmers builds confidence among customers which strengthens its businesses.
+9 Product quality, safety and standards Data and cyber security 100m+ digital interactions with customers each month with operations maintained during COVID-related lockdown OnePass established to provide members with additional benefits and convenience when shopping with our retail businesses Taking care of the environment Being nature and climate-aware builds resilience and creates opportunities for our businesses.
+Managing resources responsibly resonates with our team members and customers, reduces our environmental impact and enhances our reputation. ••• Circular economy Climate resilience 7.4% reduction in Scope 1 and 2 market-based emissions relative to FY2021, excluding the Health division 69.6% of operational waste recovered and diverted from landfill Acting with integrity and honesty in all our dealings Board oversight of sustainability risks and opportunities and robust governance promote accountability, transparency and achievement of sustainable outcomes across the Group.
+Governance, corporate conduct and ethics Remuneration for senior executives included consideration of financial performance and other matters including safety and other sustainability issues ESG data with new, additional metrics monitored to support governance and reported to increase transparency